 - Optionally a message-body

-Following section will explain each of the entities used in HTTP message.
+The following sections explain each of the entities used in an HTTP request message.

 The Request-Line begins with a method token, followed by the Request-URI and the protocol version, and ending with CRLF.
 The elements are separated by space SP characters.